Redningsselskapet/rs-weather/README.md

 ## Description

-RS-Weather is a weather tracker that tracks the weather on every rs vessels
+RS-Weather is a weather tracker that collects the weather on every rs vessels and makes it searchable.

 ## Installation